yappbox/weeter/README.md

 Credits
 ======
 Thanks to Weplay for initial development and open sourcing Weeter.
 In particular, credit goes to Noah Davis and Joey Aghion.
-Further development by Luke Melia at Yapp.
+Further development by Luke Melia and Stefan Penner at Yapp.

 License
 =======